-- Based on the capital programme 2016/17 (January 2016 Update) resourcing projections, the Council has no new borrowing requirement in 2016/17. - 6.3 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
-Any decision to borrow in advance will be considered carefully to ensure value for money can be demonstrated and that the Council can ensure the security of such funds. - 6.4 In determining whether borrowing will be undertaken in advance of need the Council will: - ensure that there is a clear link between the capital programme and maturity profile of the existing debt portfolio which supports the need to take funding in advance of need - ensure the ongoing revenue liabilities created, and the implications for the future plans and budgets have been considered - evaluate the economic and market factors that might influence the manner and timing of any decision to borrow - consider the merits and demerits of alternative forms of funding - consider the alternative interest rate bases available, the most appropriate periods to fund and repayment profiles to use.
+- 6.2 Based on the capital programme 2017/18 (January 2017 Update) resourcing projections, the Council has the following borrowing requirements in 2017/18: - General Fund £370,130 in relation to the 10 year plan for the garages estates approved by Council on 20 July 2016.
+This scheme requires prudential borrowing of £6,757,650 over the period 2017/18 to 2020/21. - HRA £3,500,000. - 6.3 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
+Any decision to borrow in advance will be considered carefully to ensure value for money can be demonstrated and that the Council can ensure the security of such funds. - 6.4 In determining whether borrowing will be undertaken in advance of need the Council will; - ensure that there is a clear link between the capital programme and maturity profile of the existing debt portfolio which supports the need to take funding in advance of need - ensure the ongoing revenue liabilities created, and the implications for the future plans and budgets have been considered - evaluate the economic and market factors that might influence the manner and timing of any decision to borrow - consider the merits and demerits of alternative forms of funding - consider the alternative interest rate bases available, the most appropriate periods to fund and repayment profiles to use.